Stefon Diggs

-Stefon Marsean Diggs (born November 29, 1993) is an American football wide receiver for the Buffalo Bills of the National Football League (NFL).
-He played college football at Maryland, and was drafted by the Minnesota Vikings in the fifth round of the 2015 NFL Draft.
+Stefon Marsean Diggs (born November 29, 1993) is an American professional football wide receiver for the New England Patriots of the National Football League (NFL).
+He played college football for the Maryland Terrapins and was selected by the Minnesota Vikings in the fifth round of the 2015 NFL draft.

 Diggs became a full-time starter for the Vikings midway through his rookie year despite his late-round draft status.
 He became part of an effective receiving tandem alongside Adam Thielen, with his highlights including catching the "Minneapolis Miracle" pass during the 2017–18 NFL playoffs.
-The following offseason, Diggs received a 5-year extension, playing two more seasons in Minnesota before being traded to Buffalo in 2020.
-With the Bills, he became the fastest receiver to surpass 100 catches with his new team and broke Eric Moulds' franchise record for receiving yards in a season.
+The following offseason, Diggs received a 5-year extension, playing two more seasons in Minnesota before being traded to the Buffalo Bills in 2020.
+With the Bills, he became the fastest receiver to surpass 100 catches with his new team and broke Eric Moulds's franchise record for receiving yards in a season.
 Diggs led all NFL receivers in 2020 with 127 receptions and 1,535 receiving yards.
+He was traded to the Houston Texans in 2024 and later signed a three-year deal with the Patriots the following season.